bats-core/bats-detik/README.md

 }
 ```

-DETIK debug messages are silented by default.
+DETIK debug messages are silenced by default.
 To enable them, you have to set the **DEBUG_DETIK** variable.
 In addition to your
 own debug traces, you will see the ones from DETIK and/or its linter.